wkolowski/coq-mtl/README.md

   * Prove all the derived laws for monads (and other clases too) by hand to give an example of reasoning with monads.
   * Derive more laws.
   * Refactor all the laws not to be point-free (point-free sucks for theorem proving).
-  * Try a different design in which laws come bundled in separate classes of Sort Prop.
+  * Try a different design in which laws come bundled in separate classes of Sort Prop (dubious).
   * State MonadPlus laws.
 Take a look at the MonadPlus reform proposal.
 * Notation:
   * Make sure that associativity and operator precedence are correct.